jawadpak/currying-typescript-assignment/README.md

 # nord-cloud-assignment
 This repository is assignment for the Nord cloud

+first install the dependencies "npm install" for run the application use "npm run start"